aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-You can also turn off server side token check for individual user pools setting the third argument of the Identity
+Server side token check can also be disabled for individual user pools by setting the third argument of the Identity
 Pool's `addUserPool` method to true:

 ```ts